isabella232/win32-pr.es-es/desktop-src/extensible-storage-engine/esentmissingpatchpageexception-class.md

 ---
 # <a name="esentmissingpatchpageexception-class"></a>Clase EsentMissingPatchPageException

 Clase base para JET_err.
-Excepciones MissingPatchPage.
+Excepciones missingPatchPage.

 ## <a name="inheritance-hierarchy"></a>Jerarquía de herencia